 So the teaching function of a spiritual teacher operates on the relative level until it’s simply no longer needed because the student has realized his or her deeper nature.
 There’s nothing wrong with this functioning, and there’s no need to take the identity as a teacher or as a student too seriously.
 It’s a quirk of our language that we turn concepts that are actually best expressed as a temporary verb into the implied permanence of a noun.
 Someone whose function is to provide medical care becomes a “doctor,” which is just a conceptual way of expressing the association of that function with that person.
 It’s not a permanent or fundamental quality of their true identity.
 Similarly, spiritual teaching and mentoring is simply a function that sometimes serves in our spiritual unfoldment.
 It’s not a fundamental part of anyone’s true nature and is not any more real or unreal than any other functioning of our relative lives.
 One way this is expressed is that not everyone who realizes their true nature is also equipped to be, or even interested in being, a spiritual teacher.

 There are some practical considerations in the choosing of and working with a spiritual teacher.
 There are qualities one would expect to find in someone who is truly serving this function of pointing to the deeper truth of Being.
 Unfortunately, there are many examples of teachers that don’t always live up to the ideal.
 While even a poor teacher may serve someone’s spiritual unfoldment, it’s just common sense to use some discrimination.
 As a starting point you can view this list of qualities one can look for.
+There also is a thorough code of ethics for spiritual teachers here.
 In this age of abundant information available on the web, it can’t hurt to do a search and thoroughly explore other people’s experiences and perspectives of any spiritual teacher you may wish to be involved with, while keeping in mind that any individual’s experience expressed on the internet is colored by their own conditioning and particular experience.

 Lastly, there’s the question of surrender and/or devotion to the spiritual teacher.
 Is it necessary to completely give up all control and direction to the spiritual teacher in order to receive the deepest benefit of their teaching?
 In a word the answer is no. It’s not necessary.
 It does sometimes serve especially within the context of a long term committed relationship with a particular teacher who is of the highest level of integrity, but it’s not absolutely necessary.
 All of the true nature being pointed to is already present in the student.
 There is nothing that the teacher has to give you or take from you for the recognition of this deeper nature to occur.
 Anytime there is a surrender or insistence on total devotion, there is also equally a danger of misuse and abuse of that power.
 Beware of any teacher who demands this kind of total surrender.
 The truth can be freely given, as it is limitless, and doesn’t need to be guarded or doled out only to a few.